iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 ### The Power of Subsampling: From GD to SGD

 In practice, we rarely use full GD, preferring stochastic gradient descent (SGD), which operates on random minibatches.
 Beyond very small datasets on simple models, SGD is indispensable, as using the full dataset at each iteration is too computationally expensive.
 In particular, SGD subsamples a random minibatch at the start of each training iteration.
 However, a critical issue with subsampling is the expanded sensitivity.
 To illustrate, consider again the problem of computing the mean salary of $$n = 10^4$$ employees, where the sensitivity of the full-dataset query scales as $$\mathcal{O}(1/n)$$.
 Suppose instead of using the full dataset, we sample each employee independently with probability $$0.025$$, sum the selected salaries, and normalize by $$250$$ — the expected number of selected employees.
 In this case, the normalization is fixed, but the number of contributing salaries is random.
 The worst-case sensitivity now scales as $$\mathcal{O}(1/250)$$, which is larger than in the full-dataset case.
-This increase in sensitivity forces us to add more noise to maintain the same privacy guarantee. <d-footnote>While this sampling strategy appears unnatural, it actually mirrors the Poisson subsampling procedure in DP-SGD which we shortly introduce.</d-footnote>
+This increase in sensitivity forces us to add more noise to maintain the same privacy guarantee. <d-footnote>While this sampling strategy appears unnatural, it actually mirrors the Poisson subsampling procedure in DP-SGD, which we shortly introduce.</d-footnote>

 <!-- In practice, we rarely use full GD, preferring stochastic gradient descent (SGD) which operates on random minibatches.
 Beyond very small datasets on simple models, SGD is indispensable as trying to use the full dataset at each iteration makes the computations too computationally expensive.
 In particular, SGD subsamples a random minibatch at the start of each training iteration.
 However, a critical issue with subsampling is the expanded sensitivity.
 To illustrate, let's reconsider our earlier example of computing the mean salary of $$n=10^4$$ employees.
 The sensitivity of this data query scales with $$\mathcal{O}(1/n)$$.
 Consider an alternative strategy to estimate the average salary by first sampling the salary of $$250$$ employees and then computing the average using only the sampled salaries.
 In this sampling approach, the worst-case sensitivity for a datapoint may scale proportionally with $$1/250$$.
 This is due to the fact that we normalize by $$1/250$$ instead of $$1/n$$ in computing the empirical mean.
 As typically $$250\ll n$$, this forces us to add even more noise to maintain the same privacy guarantee.  -->